-How long can you live in a reverse mortgage after death?
+How long can you live in the home with a reverse mortgage after death?

 How long do heirs have to pay off a reverse mortgage?

-- Upon the death of the last remaining reverse mortgage borrower, the family has the right to keep the property or sell it and if the home is not worth enough to pay off the entire mortgage, the heirs are not liable for any shortfall on a bona fide sale to a third party due to the non-recourse nature of the loan.
+- Upon the death of the last remaining reverse mortgage borrower, the family has the right to keep or sell the property.
+If the home is not worth enough to pay off the entire mortgage, the heirs are not liable for any shortfall on a bona fide sale to a third party due to the non-recourse nature of the loan.

-- Understanding the nature of the loan and the options available, then communicating with your heirs can make the entire process so much easier for your entire family.
+- Understanding the nature of the loan and the options available, then communicating with your heirs can make the entire process much easier for your whole family.

-If you are an heir to a home with a reverse mortgage that’s now due, we recommend you taking these immediate steps.
+If you are an heir to a home with a reverse mortgage that’s now due, we recommend taking these as soon as possible.